 To enter the queue you pass through the turret station outside:

-Rise of the resistance will have a FastPass system and a single rider option, though it doesn’t look like FastPass will be available immediately at the ride’s opening.
-It is something that Disney will have for this ride eventually because as you can see in the model above, a FastPass scanner is set up and the line is divided.
+Rise of the resistance will have a FastPass system and a single rider option, though is doesn’t look like either FastPass or single rider will be available immediately at the ride’s opening.
+They will both be available in the future however because as you can see in the model above, a FastPass scanner is set up on the right side and the line is divided.

 Once you pass through the turnstiles your journey begins and the attraction queue winds in and out of the cavern, taking you deeper and deeper inside.
 You’ll walk past an X-Wing and an A-Wing on your way into cavern.